Easter Mini Cassata Cheesecakes

 • 4 eggs

-• 1 lb Ricotta whole milk cheese
+• 1 pound (16 ounces) Ricotta whole milk cheese

 • 12 chopped maraschino cherries blotted dry

-• 1 small chocolate bars chopped chunky
+• 1 small chocolate bar chopped into chunks

 • 1 teaspoon vanilla